-With the prevalence of wildlife, hunting and fishing are the leading recreational activities in the region.
-Hiking and camping are also popular for those seeking a truly wild outdoor experience, as there are no appointed campsites in Mt.
-Moriah Wilderness Area and the roughly 50 trails are in primitive to fair condition.
+With the prevalence of wildlife, hunting, and fishing are the leading recreational activities in the region, hiking and camping are also popular for those seeking an incredible outdoor experience.
+As Nevada’s third tallest peak, the summit trail is highly enjoyable with unparalleled views, and only about 1,000 feet lower than the neighboring Wheeler Peak.
+While there are no appointed campsites within the area, several makeshift campsites have been created by outdoor enthusiasts.
+The estimated 50 trails are primitive, but in good condition.
 Explorers in the area may come across one of the area’s many interesting caves, some of which were used by early Native Indians.

 Due to a recent fire in the area, access from the eastern side of the Snake Rage is not recommended due to unmaintained road access.
 From Great Basin National Park, take Highway 50 past the “National Forest Access” sign to a northern dirt road turnoff marked “Spring Valley.”
 This portion of the drive should take approximately 30 minutes.